Arabic l Bosnian l Chinese l Farsi l Nepali l Russian l Spanish l Vietnamese

 You may request, in writing, a restriction on how we use or disclose your protected health information for your treatment, for payment of your health care services or for activities related to our health care operations.
 You may also request a restriction on what health information we may disclose to someone who is involved in your care, such as a family member or friend.
 You must make a request to the medical records department (or another designated department) that maintains your health information.

-We are not required to agree to your request.
-Additionally, any restriction that we may approve will not affect any use or disclosure that we are legally required or permitted to make under the law, including our facility directory.
+We are not required to agree to your request in all circumstances.
+Additionally, any restriction that we may approve will not affect any use or disclosure that we are legally required or permitted to make under the law.

-You may request and receive reasonable changes in the manner or the location where we may contact you for appointment reminders, lab results or other related information.
-You must make your request in writing to the medical records department (or another designated department) that maintains your health information and you must specify the alternate method or location where you wish to be contacted and how you will handle payment for your health services.
+You may request changes in the manner in which we communicate with you or the location where we may contact you.
+You must make your request in writing.
+See contact information below.
 We will accommodate your reasonable request, but in determining whether your request is reasonable, we may consider the administrative difficulty it may impose on us.

 You may ask to look at and/or obtain a copy of your health information.
 You must make your request, in writing, to the medical records department (or another designated department) that maintains your health information.
 For instance, if you would like to view your records from your surgery at a BJC HealthCare affiliated Hospital and the related physician office records, you must submit separate requests at both the hospital where you had your surgery and your physician’s office.